dnjsgus/MLstudy_murphy1/README.md

 ## Please check!!
 All documents in this repository are written with '.ipynb' extension, stands for 'ipython notebook'.
 However, Github occasionally fails to render ipynb document properly.
-Rendering is slow and some contents are wrongly written (expecailly for latex equations) or even missing.
+Rendering is slow and some contents are wrongly written (especailly for latex equations) or even missing.

 Thus, I provide 'nbviewer' URL of each .ipynb files in this repository here.
 If github fails to render files properly, please click the link for corrosponding file below: